Rajakavitha1/testing_gitbook/production-environment/observability-alerting/README.md

 * Bidirectional access: Prometheus requires access to in-cluster resources, and the Seldon Enterprise Platform also needs to access Prometheus to query metrics.
 Facilitating this bidirectional flow of traffic may require additional network and security configurations.
 * Reliability concerns: Scraping metrics from outside the cluster can be less reliable than from within, potentially leading to lost data and false-positive alerts.

-The Seldon Enterprise Platform, along with any deployed models, automatically exposes metrics to Prometheus.
-By default, certain alerting rules are pre-configured, and an Alertmanager instance is included.

-Alertmanager notifies the Enterprise Platform frontend whenever an SLO (Service Level Objective) is breached within the platform infrastructure or a deployed model.
-The Enterprise Platform also features an alerts page where all currently active alerts can be viewed.

-For a hands-on experience, you can explore the alerting functionality through the [alerting demo](./) after installating [monitoring](observability.md) and [alterting](alerting.md) components of Seldon Enterprise Platform.
+For a hands-on experience, you can explore the alerting functionality through the [alerting demo](./) after installating [monitoring](observability.md) and [alerting](alerting.md) components of Seldon Enterprise Platform.